 I was at WordUp yesterday – an event organised by Indiblogger in Delhi.
 I met a lot of popular, accomplished bloggers and was inspired by many of them.
-The key take aways about how they’ve gone about blogging (either as a profession or as a serious pastime) for me were these: passion for what they do, laser-sharp focus on a domain (food, auto, fashion etc.), enjoying themselves while blogging and making an effort to monetise the efforts.
+The key take aways about how they’ve gone about blogging (either as a profession or as a serious pastime) and personal branding were these: passion for what they do, laser-sharp focus on a domain (food, auto, fashion etc.), enjoying themselves while blogging and making an effort to monetise the activity.

 During one of the sessions, a member of the audience asked about undercutting (by other bloggers) and how to deal with it.
 Someone else asked how to increase audience for a blog quickly.
 I meant to touch upon these during my closing presentation at the event, but I forgot.
 Herewith some thoughts on the above issues: